6th Edition futurEU Competition 2026

 -

-Yes, at least one team member must attend a workshop.
+Yes, each team member must attend at least wo workshops.
 Failure to do so may result in disqualification.

 -